Luis Sepúlveda: Biography

 Luis Sepúlveda was born in Ovalle, Limarí Province, Chile in 1949.
 His father, José Sepúlveda, was a militant of the Chilean Communist Party; and his mother, Irma Calfucura, was a nurse of Mapuche descent.
 After High School in Santiago, he studied theatre production at the National University of Chile.

+He joined the Communist Party when he was 12 years old, and expelled from it in 1968.

 Luis Sepúlveda was politically active first as a leader of the student movement and in the Salvador Allende administration in the department of cultural affairs where he was in charge of a series of cheap editions of classics for the general public.
 He also acted as a mediator between the government and Chilean companies.

 After the Chilean coup of 1973 which brought to power General Augusto Pinochet he was jailed for two-and-a-half years and then obtained a conditional release through the efforts of the German branch of Amnesty International and was kept under house arrest.

 He managed to escape and went underground for nearly a year.
 With the help of a friend who was head of the Alliance française in Valparaíso he set up a drama group that became the first cultural focus of resistance.
 He was rearrested and given a life sentence (later reduced to twenty-eight years) for treason and subversion.